trawick/emptyhammock-out-of-date/README.md

 * `master` has a bunch of untagged changes which amount to a large refactor.
   Short term plans:
-  * Allow location of cache of PyPI data to be configured programmatically and on command-line
   * Rename out-of-date.py to use underscores instead of hyphens
   * Improve test coverage
   * Tag